 These advantages apply to everyone, and are all the more obvious for those who drive a lot.
 Businesses, for example, have good reason to choose electric vehicles for their company cars or utility vehicles.
 Fleet maintenance — depending on the type of vehicle, mode of acquisition and type of use — represents between 7-12% of the TCO (Total Cost of Ownership.

-It’s recommended to have your electric vehicle checked every 30,000 kilometers by a certified professional, compared to every 15,000 kilometers for a gasoline-powered car, and 20,000 kilometers for a diesel.
+As with a diesel vehicle, it's advisable to have your electric vehicle inspected every 20,000 kilometers by an approved professional, compared with an average of 15,000 kilometers for a gasoline-powered car.
 Nevertheless, throughout the European Union, electric and hybrid vehicle are subject to an obligatory inspection every two years after their fourth birthday.
+However, an annual check-up of your electric vehicle is recommended.

 Other maintenance costs to expect involve changing the tires and the brake discs according to their condition and distance traveled.